sighclone/TextInNotepad/README.md

 # TextInNotepad (TIN)
 Simple FUD windows malware written in python 3.9.
 TIN is a small malware that I wrote which will lock your keyboard and mouse and type text into notepad.
 TIN is made for Windows 10.
+TIN is essentially not a complete and foolproof malware.
+You can use TIN to create ransomware or other stronger malwares but TIN is intentionally not moulded into a definite malware.

 ### Go to the `Releases` section to get the final malware
 ### Use the `Wiki` section for information and usage instructions about TIN